This page provides information on the Light cache rollout.

 Save – Saves the light cache to a file on disk for later reuse.
 Note that the Don't delete option must be enabled for this to work.
-Otherwise, the light cache will be deleted as soon as rendering is complete, and it will not be possible to save it.
+Otherwise, the light cache is deleted as soon as rendering is complete, and it is not be possible to save it.

 The Subdivs parameter controls the number of rays that are shot into the scene and the noise quality of the light cache samples.

 Here is a scene rendered with different settings for the Subdivs parameter (all other settings are the same).
 The Scale option is set to World.

 As we add more samples, the noise is reduced, but the render times increase.
 When the Subdivs parameter is doubled, the light cache takes approximately 4 times longer to calculate.

 Example: Sample Size